MarkPearlCoZa/Blog_General/_posts/2016-12-31-Seeing-Spaces.md

 ## Move away from

-People need to work in a space that **moves them away from the kinds of non scientific thinking that you do when you can't see what you doing**
+People need to work in a space that moves them away from **the kinds of non scientific thinking that you do when you can't see what you doing** .

 ## Move towards

-People need to work in a space that **moves them towards deeply understanding what they are doing**.
+People need to work in a space that moves them towards **deeply understanding what they are doing**.